 62. Animal Parasitology.
-Third year, first term, credit two hours.
-One lecture and one quiz period each week, M 8, S 9.
-Prerequisite courses, Pathology 40 and 40a and Zoology 1a.
-This course deals with the parasitisms of domestic animals in which the more important external and internal parasites of these animals are identified, their life histories studied and plans for their control and eradication presented.
-Assistant Professor BAKER.
+Third year, first term.
+Credit two hours.
+M 8; S 9.
+Prerequisite courses, Pathology 40, 40a and Zoology 1a.
+This course deals with the various parasitisms of domestic animals.
+A study of the life cycles, the incidence in various hosts and distribution of the various parasitic forms, also the symptoms and pathology of the disease, and control measures, including therapeutics and prophylaxis.
+Assistant Professor Baker.